USCGC Sebago (WHEC-42): First commission

-Sebago was initially stationed at San Francisco, California but was transferred soon thereafter to Norfolk, Virginia where she served out of from 1 November 1945 to 1 June 1946.
+Sebago was initially stationed at San Francisco, California but was transferred soon thereafter to Norfolk, Virginia, where she served out of from 1 November 1945 to 1 June 1946.
 Here she was used for law enforcement, ocean station, and search and rescue operations.
 She was then stationed at Boston, Massachusetts, from 1 June 1946 to 15 August 1947 and at Staten Island, New York, from 15 August 1947 to 31 October 1949.
 Her duties remained similar to those she had while stationed at Norfolk and included weather patrols.
 From 10 January to 31 January 1948 she served at Weather Station Able.
-In April of that same year she was serving on Weather Station Dog, some 380 miles off Newfoundland.
+In April of that same year, she was serving on a Weather Station Dog, some 380 miles off Newfoundland.

 On the night of 27 April a C-47, MATS flight 6396, ditched near the cutter and the Sebago rescued the C-47s crew of four.
 Sebago was decommissioned on 31 October 1949 and stored at the Coast Guard Yard, Curtis Bay, Maryland.